 Whether it be ideating initial pilot projects - enhancing existing programs - or even sharing best practices – the event looks to be the launch pad for innovators looking to disrupt health & wellness.

-This year we heard from a vast range of speakers including Ogilvy’s own Chief Digital Officer – Health & Wellness Ritesh Patel alongside Ogilvy’s Mike McFadden and Alexandra Newman, as well as healthcare experts including Conversation Health’s Dr John Reeves and Patient Connect’s Carol Collins.
+This year we heard from a vast range of speakers including Ogilvy’s own Chief Digital Officer – Wellness Ritesh Patel alongside Ogilvy’s Mike McFadden and Alexandra Newman, as well as healthcare experts including Conversation Health’s Dr John Reeves and Patient Connect’s Carol Collins.
 Here are the day’s top themes.

 A space for healthcare to grow

 With 75% of the UK going online for health information, the market is here and ready for innovation in Health & Wellness.

 The third wave of digital is so important and relevant to healthcare.
 “Patients will engage in conversations with a bot that they would never have with their friends, family or physician” says Conversation Health’s Chief Medical Officer, Dr. John Reeves.